1587/speaking-exam/00-part5.md

 My answer:

 ```

-Yes, I think the success of a project requires risks.
+Yes, I think the success of a project requires risk.

-firstly: Opportunities always come with risks,
+Opportunity is always accompanied by risk,
-and if we don't take any risks, we don't have any opportunity to success.
+if we don't take any risk, we won't have any chance of success.

-secondly: Risk means challenge, I like challenge, challenge makes the team stronger.
+and risk also means challenge, challenge makes the team stronger.
-we can

-thirdly:  I've led a lot of projects, every project has risks,
-you need to resolve them and you'll have great success.
+I have led many projects, every project has risks, you need to solve them, you will achieve great success.
+for example ,Microsoft,Apple,Google,these great companies have taken many big risks and achieved great success.

-So don't be afraid of the risks.
+So don't be afraid to take risks.

 ```